hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 You can configure the client’s starting mode as async or sync using the configuration element `asyncStart`.
 When it is set to `true` (async), the behavior of `Client.newHazelcastClient()` call changes.
 It resolves a client instance without waiting to establish a cluster connection.
 In this case, the client rejects any network dependent operation with `ClientOfflineError` immediately until it connects to the cluster.
-If it is `false`, the call is not resolved and the client is not created until a connection with the cluster is established.
+If it is `false`, the call is not resolved, and the client is not created until a connection with the cluster is established.
 Its default value is `false` (sync).

 You can also configure how the client reconnects to the cluster after a disconnection.
 This is configured using the